FairDP: Certified Fairness with Differential Privacy: Experimental Results

-\textbf{Utility, Privacy, and Fairness Trade-offs.} Figures \ref{fig:alljoint} and \ref{fig:joint_abalone} (Appendix \ref{appdx:supp}) show the performance of each algorithm w.r.t. model utility, fairness, and privacy.
-In Figure \ref{fig:alljoint}, points positioned closer to the bottom-right corner denote superior balance among model performance (characterized by higher accuracy/precision), privacy (illustrated by strict DP protection), and fairness (represented by lower empirical values of statistical fairness metrics).
-Darker and smaller points indicate the application of smaller privacy budgets, translating to stricter DP protection, and the inverse holds as well.
+Fig. \ref{fig:alljoint-full-acc} and Fig. \ref{fig:alljoint-full-auc} show the results of each algorithm w.r.t. model's utility, fairness, and privacy.
+In these figures, the points indicate the average results of an experiment of \textsc{FairDP} and baselines with the corresponding privacy budget.
+The smaller and darker points indicate experiments with lower privacy budgets and vice-versa.
+In Fig. \ref{fig:alljoint-full-acc} and Fig. \ref{fig:alljoint-full-auc}, points positioned closer to the bottom-right corner denote superior balance among model utilty (higher accuracy/precision), privacy (strict DP protection), and fairness (lower empirical values of fairness metrics).

-Remarkably, our proposed \textsc{FairDP} consistently outperforms all baselines across all datasets, striking a balance among model utility, privacy, and fairness.
-For instance, in the Lawschool dataset, \textsc{FairDP} attains lower demographic parity ($0.149$ vs $0.2$ in DPSGD, $p$-value = $2.53e^{-9}$) with small degenration in model utility (83.6\% vs 87.1\% in DPSGD) and similar DP protection ($\epsilon \in [0.5, 10.0]$).
-Despite having better Equality of Opportunity, DPSGD-Smooth suffers an 18.1\% performance drop compared to \textsc{FairDP} ($p$-value $p = 4.85e^{-5}$).
-Compared to the best fairness algorithm, FairFM-Smooth, \textsc{FairDP} achieves superior accuracy (83.6\% vs. 69.5\%, $p$-value = $2.52e^{-9}$) and highly competitive demographic parity, enhancing fairness under stringent DP protection.
-Similar findings can be observed in the Adult, Default-CCC, and Abalone datasets (see Appendix \ref{appdx:supp}).